MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 When a device with an active mobile broadband plan is attached to a PC, the experience is similar to that for purchase, except that the attempted connection leads to the internet.
 Windows doesn't start the mobile broadband app for mobile broadband or connect to the mobile operator's website.
 Instead, the app is installed in the background.

-1. When the mobile broadband hardware is detected, the Mobile Broadband service reads the IMSI, the ICCID, the provider ID, or the provider name and generates HWIDs.
+1. When the mobile broadband hardware is detected, the Mobile Broadband Service reads the IMSI, the ICCID, the provider ID, or the provider name and generates HWIDs.

 1. When the user selects **Connect**, the HWID values are used to locate appropriate connection settings within the Windows COSA database.
 For an active device, the connection is successful and Internet connectivity is available.